hibbitts-design/docsify-this/docs/README.md

 ```

 #### Display of AsciiDoc files (file extension .adoc)
-The display of [AsciiDoc](https://asciidoc.org/) files ('.adoc' extension) via [DownDoc](https://github.com/opendevise/downdoc) by manually passing the relevant filenames within a Docsify-This URL (not included in the Web Page Builder), for example: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/asciidoctor/asciidoctor-pdf/main/examples&homepage=basic-example.adoc&edit-link=https://github.com/asciidoctor/asciidoctor-pdf/blob/main/examples/basic-example.adoc
+The display of [AsciiDoc](https://asciidoc.org/) files ('.adoc' extension) via [DownDoc](https://github.com/opendevise/downdoc) is possible by manually passing the relevant filenames within a Docsify-This URL (not available in the Docisfy-This.net Web Page Builder), for example: https://docsify-this.net/?basePath=https://raw.githubusercontent.com/asciidoctor/asciidoctor-pdf/main/examples&homepage=basic-example.adoc&edit-link=https://github.com/asciidoctor/asciidoctor-pdf/blob/main/examples/basic-example.adoc

+You can support the display of AsciiDoc files in the Web Page Builder of your own instance of Docsify-This by locating the function `getAllowedFileExtensions()` within the `index.html` file and add the file extension '.adoc' to the `return` statement, for example `return ".md,adoc";`.

 #### Display of HedgeDocs files
-The display of [HedgeDoc](https://hedgedoc.org/) files containing basic Markdown (as well as Mermaid and MathJax elements) is possible by manually using 'download' for the `homepage` URL parameter within a Docsify-This URL (not included in the Web Page Builder), for example: https://docsify-this.net/?basePath=https://demo.hedgedoc.org/crN3ispNQdejWkUXXIXYQA&homepage=download
+The display of [HedgeDoc](https://hedgedoc.org/) files containing basic Markdown (as well as Mermaid and MathJax elements) is possible by manually using 'download' for the `homepage` URL parameter within a Docsify-This URL (not available in the Docisfy-This.net Web Page Builder), for example: https://docsify-this.net/?basePath=https://demo.hedgedoc.org/crN3ispNQdejWkUXXIXYQA&homepage=download

 Here is an additional example, using the HedgeDoc file https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both (seen in split-screen view) and and rendered as a standalone Web page by Docsify-This https://docsify-this.net/?basePath=https://demo.hedgedoc.org&homepage=oisWMy9ZS36PE6TvYhJC4A/download&edit-link=https://demo.hedgedoc.org/oisWMy9ZS36PE6TvYhJC4A?both&toc=true&edit-link-text=Edit%20this%20Page%20in%20HedgeDoc